dev-academy-programme/plug-resources/segments/plug/transforms.md

 ### Verify()

-`verify()` checks the inputs for a transaction, and verfies the transaction against the current blockchain state.
+`verify()` checks the inputs for a transaction, and verifies the transaction against the current blockchain state.

 ``` py
 def verify(self, state_slice):